alestic/ec2-consistent-snapshot/README.md

 - \--mysql-status-file FILE

-    Store the MASTER and SLAVE STATUS output in a file on the snapshot.
+    Store both MASTER STATUS and SLAVE STATUS output in a file on the snapshot.
     It will be removed after the EBS snapshot is taken.
 This option will be ignored with --mysql-stop.
-This options is a more flexible alternative to --mysql-master-status-file
+This options is a more consistent alternative to --mysql-master-status-file